 These 10 Stocks are Heavily Shorted

-Frequently, when a stock is so heavily shorted, the shorts will wind up being correct and shares will fall -- eventually.
-Even if a trader doesn't want to follow in with their own short position, they could consider using high short interest as a reason to exit their position in the stock.
+Frequently, when a stock is so heavily shorted, the shorts will wind up being correct and shares will fall — eventually.
+Even if a trader doesn’t want to follow in with their own short position, they could consider using high short interest as an reason to exit their position in the stock.

 On the other hand, stocks that are heavily shorted might see short, powerful rallies.
 If a company defies the shorts and posts incredible results, shares frequently see a large move to the upside as shorts move to cover their positions; buying shares en masse to limit their losses.